wazuh/wazuh-documentation/source/_templates/installations/wazuh/deb/uninstall_wazuh_manager_api.rst

   # apt-get remove wazuh-manager wazuh-api

 There are certain files marked as configuration files.
-Due to this designation, the package manager doesn't remove those files from the filesystem.
+Due to this designation, the package manager does not remove those files from the filesystem.
 A complete file removal can be done using the following command:

 .. code-block:: console